Internet of Things (IoT) in Retail Market Outlook and Forecast 2021-2026: Fujitsu, SAS, Microsoft, Oracle, SAP, Teradata, Microstrategy, IBM, RetailNext, and Altair Engineering

 By Application (Merchandising,Marketing,Supply Chain,Store Operations,Strategy and Planning,Others)

-* Analysing the outlook of the Internet of Things (IoT) in Retail market with the recent trends and Porter’s five forces analysis
+To understand the longer term outlook and prospects for Internet of Things (IoT) in Retail market industry analysis and forecast 2021-2027.

 Table of Content: